maddsua/serial/readme.md

 # Lib serial-api

 Allows you to do really cool stuff with com port.
-Will be a part of v4 Serial Terminal.
-That thing is gonna be thicc.
+Is a part of v4 Serial Terminal.
+Actually this lib is the reason to create v4

-Compile with a `make` command while in `lib` directory, then just link to your project.
-Super straightforward as always.
+## Building:

+1. Enter `cd lib`
+2. Run `make libshared` to get a dll
+3. Run `make libstatic` to get a static .a library
+4. Link to your project
+5. ???
+6. PROFIT!